 Affiliate grantmaking is part of ACF's statewide effort to encourage local communities to invest in and support their community and its needs.
 Affiliates serve a critical role in ACF's larger strategy to strengthen communities across Alaska.
-A goal of ACF's efforts is to collaborate with our key stakeholders to identify community needs that can be addressed through strategic programs and grantmaking statewide.
 ACF works closely with Affiliate Advisory Boards and Program Managers to solicit, recommend, and award grants to local charitable organizations.